 Being an introvert has both it’s perks and disadvantages, probably much like it it is to be an extrovert or anybody else, for that matter.

 There are different levels of introversion, and the way it manifests will vary from person to person.
 I consider myself to be a fairly functional introvert, which I believe to be somewhere in the middle.
-Essentially, it means I prefer not to be at a party having to make small talk, but I can uncomfortably deal with it, if I have to.
-The same cannot be said for karaoke.
+Essentially, it means I prefer not to be at a party having to make small talk, but I can uncomfortably deal with it (wallflower-style), if I have to.

 For the curious: